-- 1. Temporary timing changes: These changes are either planned in advance (e.g. to accommodate construction, special events) or unplanned (changing timing to real-time road conditions and unexpected events, such as a stalled car).
-The number of temporary timing changes varies depending on road conditions and staffing resources, among other factors. - 2.
-Permanent timing changes: These changes are used on an ongoing basis, which may be the result of a detailed corridor review by timing engineers, or a change from temporary timing to permanent timing.
+- Temporary timing changes: These changes are either planned in advance (e.g. to accommodate construction, special events) or unplanned (changing timing to real-time road conditions and unexpected events, such as a stalled car).
+The number of temporary timing changes varies depending on road conditions and staffing resources, among other factors. - Permanent timing changes: These changes are used on an ongoing basis, which may be the result of a detailed corridor review by timing engineers, or a change from temporary timing to permanent timing.

-Temporary timing changes have increased from 2020 to 2021, from 1,074 temporary timing changes to 1,274 changes; this rise comes after a significant drop in 2020 related to reduced traffic as a result of the COVID-19 pandemic.
-See Figure 21.
+Temporary timing changes have increased from 2021 to 2022, from 1,274 temporary timing changes to 1,505 changes.
+See Figure 22.